Maria Despina: Later life and death

 After her capture in 1473, Maria Despina lived at the Moldavian court for over 26 years.
 She eventually retired to monastic life and was buried wearing the garb of a nun.
 According to Moldavian chronicles, she died on May 11, 1500, and was buried with honor at Putna Monastery.
 Although her tomb has been lost, her inscribed tomb cover remains, and she is remembered in the necrology of Bistrița Monastery.

 Origins and historical debate

 The origins of Maria Despina, wife of Radu the Handsome, are uncertain and have been debated by historians.
 Early views placed her in the Serbian nobility due to the title “Despina,” but later theories suggested possible Byzantine imperial ancestry linked to the Asan and Palaiologos families.
 However, these connections were mostly disproven.
 The most supported theory, proposed by historian Ștefan S. Gorovei, identifies her as a daughter of the Albanian noble Gjergj Arianiti, connecting her to a prominent Albanian family that resisted the Ottoman Empire.
 Archival documents from the 1470s refer to "Despina" in relation to Albania, supporting this view.
-This Albanian origin also helps explain Moldavian ruler Stephen the Great’s support for the Albanian Tower, as documents from the Hilandar archives show that Stephen and his wife Maria donated to this holy site.
+This Albanian origin also helps explain Moldavian ruler Stephen the Great’s support for the Albanian Tower, as documents from the Serbian Orthodox Hilandar archives show that Stephen and his wife Maria donated to it.